-Since theoretical bounds \citep{kovalev2025understanding, riabinin2025gluon} rely on a loose norm bound $\norm{\cdot}\le \rho \normf{\cdot}$, we do not derive the learning rate or Nesterov momentum from the smoothness constants, which also depend on the choice of norm.
-Instead, we identify the \texttt{(lr, momentum)} pair that reaches the loss threshold of $0.001$ in the minimal number of iterations.
+Since theoretical bounds \citep{kovalev2025understanding, riabinin2025gluon} rely on a loose norm bound $\norm{\cdot}\le \rho \normf{\cdot}$, we do not derive the learning rate or Nesterov momentum from the smoothness constants, which also depend on the choice of the norm.
+Instead, we identify the \texttt{(lr, momentum)} pair for which the optimizer reaches the loss threshold of $0.001$ in the fewest iterations.
 This setting is both realistic and consistent with the corollaries of convergence theorems that propose constant learning rate and momentum coefficients.